-Canadian Niagara Power Generating Station
+Canadian Niagara Power Station

-Canadian Niagara Power Generating Station
+Canadian Niagara Power Station

-The first major power plant on the Canadian side of Niagara Falls, CNP was completed in 1905 to produce hydroelectricity by leveraging the power of the Niagara River.
-Beyond its stunning architectural features and landscape design, CNP was one of the first power stations in the world to undertake a major tunnel project, with water entering through the forebay and dropping 180 feet before being expelled into a 2,000 foot tunnel that emptied into the lower Niagara River, right at the base of the Horseshoe Falls.
+The first major power plant on the Canadian side of Niagara Falls, the Canadian Niagara Power Station was completed in 1905 to produce hydroelectricity by leveraging the power of the Niagara River.
+Beyond its stunning architectural features and landscape design, the power station was one of the first in the world to undertake a major tunnel project, with water entering through the forebay and dropping 180 feet before being expelled into a 2,000 foot tunnel that emptied into the lower Niagara River, right at the base of the Horseshoe Falls.

 A marvel of engineering and architecture, the station’s generators were the largest of their kind, followed shortly after by those at the Toronto Power Generating Station located a short distance south.
-In its operation, power generated from the Canadian Niagara Power Generating Station was used to service Fort Erie, Ontario and Buffalo, New York, and the plant remained in operation until 2006 when it was decommissioned.
+In its operation, power generated from the Canadian Niagara Power Station was used to service Fort Erie, Ontario and Buffalo, New York, and the plant remained in operation until 2006 when it was decommissioned.
 The Niagara Parks Commission acquired ownership in 2009.

-Forrec, one of the world’s leading experiential design firms has been contracted by Niagara Parks to lead the development of the overall site concept and master plan for the CNP project.
+Forrec, one of the world’s leading experiential design firms led the development of the overall site concept and master plan for the project.
 The Toronto based company boasts an impressive portfolio of past work, designing iconic and memorable live entertainment experiences for many of the world’s top brands and tourism destinations including Universal Studios, Canada’s Wonderland and the Royal Ontario Museum.

-The full adaptive reuse plan for CNP will unfold in two phases, the early stages of Phase one are already underway with significant work to the building’s exterior forebay along with initial preparatory renovations to the interior ground level.
-Phase One of the new attraction will include…
+The full adaptive reuse plan for the Canadian Niagara Power Station will unfold in two phases, construction of Phase One is now well underway with significant work to the building’s exterior forebay along with initial preparatory renovations to the interior ground level.

-Immersive Sound & Light Experience
+Immersive Sound and Light Experience